How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

-Mariani and Truini suggested exceptional Lie algebras might be at the ``foundations of space and time''.
-They suggest the basic principle that ``there is no way of defining spacetime without a prelimenary concept of interaction''~\cite{MT}.
-We agree with them concerning the emergence of space-time from interaction, but we doubt it requires a principle.
+Mariani and Truini suggested the basic principle that ``there is no way of defining spacetime without a preliminary concept of interaction''~\cite{MT}.
+This is exactly what we argued here, but we doubt that it requires a principle.
 In this work, such a principle does not appear, since the definition of physicality did not require to specify ``where'' some object is.
-The question ``where'' a thing ``is'', can only have relevance in the presence of other objects, i.e. by inter-action.
+The question ``where'' a thing ``is'', can only have physical meaning in the presence of another (second) object, i.e. by inter-action.
+Spatial distance and ``directions'' are notions that emerge from the description of this interaction, not vice versa.

 Modern physics invented the notion of {\it background independence}: ``[...] a classical field theory is background-independent if the structure required to make sense of its equations is itself subject to dynamical evolution, rather than being imposed ab initio. [...] a theory is fully background-independent relative to an interpretation if each physical possibility corresponds to a distinct spacetime geometry; and it falls short of full background-independence to the extent that this condition fails''~\cite{Belot}.
-Regarding these criteria we think that our physico-logical approach is, though ``classical'', fully background independent.
-It directly and inevitably leads to the simplest possible physical objects and the first order interaction of these generate the 3+1 dimensional parameter space, that human inhabitants of the constructed physical world call space-time.
+Regarding these criteria we think that our physico-logical approach is, though formally ``classical'', background independent.
+It directly and inevitably leads to the simplest possible physical objects and the first order interaction of these generates the 3+1 dimensional parameter space, that we human inhabitants of the constructed physical world call space-time.